 In view of what has been presented thus far, the theory herein does not support the existence of gravitons, and therefore neither supports gravitons as mediators of the gravitational interaction nor gravitational waves as existing independent of electromagnetic waves.
 Similarly, the theory herein does not support photons as the gauge boson mediators of the electromagnetic interaction.
-Wherein, overall, the present unified field theory neither supports "gauge bosons" as the force carriers of interactions nor the Standard Model for the most part.
-In response, the unification herein proposes that the gravitational and electromagnetic components of the unified field together mediate gravitational and electromagnetic interactions (etc.) in a unified manner by way of virtual particles as described before, and more so later.
+Wherein, overall, the present unified field theory neither supports "gauge bosons" as the force carriers of interactions nor the standard model for the most part.
+In response, the unification herein proposes that the gravitational and electromagnetic components of the unified field together mediate gravitational, electromagnetic, and nuclear interactions in a unified manner by way of virtual particles as described before, and more so later.